 When players get four identical cards.
 There is another similar hand that is called Five of a Kind which can only be possible if there is a joker in the deck of cards.
 Four identical cards + a joker will form Five of a Kind.

 A Straight Flush:

-This hand is formed when players get a straight flush that starts with a Ten and goes up to an Ace.
+This hand forms when players get a straight flush that starts with a Ten and goes up to an Ace.
 For example, a poker hand of 10, J, Q, K and A of Spades would qualify to be a Royal Flush.
 This is the strongest poker hand possible.

-In order to understand and know your poker odds, you must calculate the “outs.”
+To understand and know your poker odds, you must calculate the “outs.”
 The “outs” are the cards that will improve your hand and make it a winning one.
 If you have a hand of 3, 4, 5, 6 and you think the other player has two Aces; you need the river card to be a 2 or a 7 so you can make a straight.
-So 2’s and 7’s are your “outs”.
+So 2’s and 7’s are your “outs.”

 You have two cards in your hand that are “Queen of Hearts + 9 of Hearts” and on the table, there are “Ace of Hearts + King of Hearts + any two cards”.
 If the opponent starts to place big bets, there is a huge chance he has a pair of Kings or even a pair of Aces.
 You will not worry about him having a flush because you will have the highest Flush with the Queen.
 In order to win that hand, you need one more heart cards as the river so you can create your flush.

 Every card deck contains 13 cards of the same suit: if you count out the cards, you have (2) and the cards on the table (2), which means there are 9 hearts left in the deck.
 Thus, you have 9 “outs.”

 Now it is time to turn these “outs” into numerical odds so you can make a decision.
 Since there are fifty-two cards in the deck and you have 2 cards in your hand, and there are four on the table, that leaves 46 cards (we ignore what the other player is holding).